-Light-ion collisions such as Fe-Fe will allow us to study hot nuclear systems with ~ 10 to 100 participants.
-This region of system sizes is not easily studied with Au-Au collisions since it is very difficult to accurately determine the number of participants for peripheral events.
-With a light projectile such as Fe the matter length for suppression of high-p_t particles is about half of that in Au-Au collisions, but likely with quite similar energy densities.
-This will be very useful for studying models of particle production but perhaps more importantly will allow us to study high-p_t suppression as a function of system size.
-BRAHMS can study this effect at $\sqrt{s{\text{NN}}} = 200$ GeV.
+Light ion collisions such as Fe-Fe will allow us to study hot nuclear systems with ~ 10 to 100 participants.
+This region of system sizes is not easily studies with Au-Au collisions since it is very difficult to accurately determine the number of participants for peripheral events.
+With a light projectile like Fe the matter length for suppression of high p_t particles is about half of that in Au-Au, but likely with quite similar energy densities.
+This increased lever arm will be very useful for studying models of particle production but perhaps more importantly will allow us to study high p_t suppression as a function of system size.
+BRAHMS can study this effect at $\sqrt{s{NN}} = 200$ GeV.
 Finally it would be interesting to see if the coalescence radius decreases significantly when we reduce the number of participants by a large factor.

-Energy systematic of heavy-ion collisions
+Energy systematic of heavy ion collisions

-The study of bulk properties vs. available energy has generally led to increased understanding of the reaction mechanism and the system characteristics The highest SPS energy is 17 GeV, and the lowest RHIC data that are well studied are at 130 GeV.
-There is a significant change in stopping between SPS and RHIC with the former significantly stopped, and the latter suggesting greater transparency.
+The study of bulk properties vs. available energy has been a key signature of nuclear physics, and has in general led to a better understanding of the reaction mechanism and the dense system formed.
+At present the highest SPS energy is at ~18 GeV, and the lowest RHIC data that are well studied are at 130 GeV.
+There is a significant change in stopping between SPS and RHIC with the former significantly stopped, and rather transparent at RHIC .
 An intermediate energy such as 63GeV for which some, albeit lower statistics and less systematic data exists for pp collision (ISR), would add well into the overall systematic understanding.
-At this energy BRAHMS can measure into the fragmentation region and can explore both stopping and the complete shape of produced mesons spectra, as well as limiting fragmentation for identified particles.
+At this energy Brahms can measure essentially into the fragmentation region, and explores both stopping and the complete shape of produced mesons, as well as limiting fragmentation for identified particles.
 This will place additional stringent limits on the theoretical understanding of stopping, energy loss and transparency.
-The rapid disappearance of high-p_t jet-like particles unfortunately makes a study of high-p_t suppression at lower energy statistically very difficult with BRAHMS, but we can make a measurement up to \sim 4GeV/c at $y\sim$ 1.
+The rapid disappearance of high p_t jet-like particles unfortunately makes a study of high p_t suppression at lower energy statistically very difficult with BRAHMS, but we can make a measurement up to ~ 4GeV/c at y~1.